Please ensure Javascript is enabled for purposes of website accessibility Annual General Meeting | Amnesty International Canada DONATE

 Stronger together: Building power to protect human rights

-Excitement is building as we approach our 2025 Annual General Meeting, which will convene in Toronto from June 5 to June 8, 2025.
-This event is an important moment to come together, consider our impact, and look ahead to the urgent challenges facing human rights in Canada and globally.
+Our 2025 Annual General Meeting took place in Toronto from June 5 to June 8, 2025.
+This important gathering brought together staff, members, activists, and our Board to reflect on our impact and look ahead to the urgent challenges facing human rights in Canada and around the world.

-This year, our staff, members, activists, and Board will come together in solidarity to creatively imagine the future of our movement.
-By working together to strategically plan and structure how we meet, engage, and organize, we will be better positioned to reach or goals.
+Throughout the event, we stood in solidarity and creatively imagined the future of our movement.
+By working together to strategically plan how we meet, engage, and organize, we took meaningful steps toward strengthening our collective efforts and advancing our goals.

 Date